 - Anaphylaxis Anaphylaxis is a rare but serious allergic reaction that can happen after any vaccination.
-It has occurred in approximately 2 to 5 people per million vaccinated against COVID-19 in the US.
 Everyone is observed for a short time after getting a COVID-19 vaccine so that if anaphylaxis does happen, it can be treated right away.
 Learn more on the CDC webpage What to Do If You Have an Allergic Reaction after Getting a COVID-19 Vaccine. - Thrombosis with thrombocytopenia syndrome (TTS): TTS is a rare but serious condition involving blood clots and low platelets.
 It has been reported in people who received the J&J vaccine.
-Women younger than 50 should especially be aware of their increased risk for this rare condition about 7 per 1 million women age 18 to 49 who received the J&J vaccine got TTS.
+Women younger than 50 should especially be aware of their increased risk for this rare condition - about 7 per 1 million women age 18 to 49 who received the J&J vaccine got TTS.
 For women 50 years and older and men of all ages, the risk of TTS is even more rare.
-To learn more, visit the CDC's J&J vaccine frequently asked questions webpage. - Guillain-Barré Syndrome (GBS): GBS is a rare disorder where the body's immune system damages nerve cells.
+To learn more, visit the CDC's J&J vaccine frequently asked questions webpage.

+- Guillain-Barré Syndrome (GBS): GBS is a rare disorder where the body's immune system damages nerve cells.
 This causes muscle weakness and sometimes paralysis.
 Most people fully recover from GBS, but some have permanent nerve damage.
 GBS has been reported in people who received the J&J vaccine.
 There were more cases in men, especially men age 50 and older.
 Nearly all of the people became ill within 6 weeks of getting the vaccine.
 Most became ill in the first 3 weeks. - Myocarditis and pericarditis Inflammation of the heart muscle (myocarditis) or outer lining of the heart (pericarditis) has been seen in people who received the Pfizer (COMIRNATY) and Moderna vaccines.
 Most of the cases were reported in male adolescents and young adults days after the second dose of the vaccine.
 Most people who received care improved with medicine and rest and felt better quickly.
 People who experience these conditions can usually return to their normal daily activities after their symptoms improve.